coleifer/peewee/docs/peewee/sqlite_ext.rst

         [('object', 'text')]

-    Let's add a nested value and then see how to iterate through it's contents recursively using the :py:meth:`~JSONField.tree` method:
+    Let's add a nested value and then see how to iterate through it's contents recursively using the :meth:`~JSONField.tree` method:

     .. code-block:: pycon